News & Resources

 Facts about American Indian tribes and reservations

 - There are 565 native tribes recognized by the U.S. government.
-Many others reside in Canada.
+Many other First Nations reside in Canada.

 - In the lower 48 states, there are 310 Indian reservations totaling 55 million acres of land, plus another 44 million acres of native lands in Alaska.
 By virtue of size alone, these lands encompass untold value in natural resources, including priceless wildlife habitat.